AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpc.html.markdown

   * `cidr` - CIDR block.
   * `name` - Name of this subnet.
   * `subnet_id` - ID of this subnet.

--> **NOTE:** `aviatrix_firenet_vpc` - If you are using/ upgraded to Aviatrix Terraform Provider R1.8+, and an vpc resource was originally created with a provider version < R1.8, you must do ‘terraform refresh’ to update and apply the attribute’s default value (false) into the state file.

 -> **NOTE:** `subnets` - If created as a FireNet VPC, four public subnets will be created in the following order: subnet for firewall-mgmt in the first zone, subnet for ingress-egress in the first zone, subnet for firewall-mgmt in the second zone, and subnet for ingress-egress in the second zone.